Waterdrips/waterdrips2.github.io/_posts/2020-01-20-inlets-pro.md

 |_|_| |_|_|\___|\__|___/\___|\__|_|

-inletsctl can create exit nodes for you on your preferred cloud provider so that you can run a single command and then connect with your inlets client.
+inletsctl automates the task of creating an exit-node on cloud infrastructure.
+Once provisioned, you'll receive a command to connect with.
+You can use this tool whether you want to use inlets or inlets-pro for L4 TCP.

-See also: inlets-operator for Kubernetes and inlets-pro for TCP tunnelling.
+See also: inlets-operator which does the same job, but for Kubernetes services.

 Usage:
   inletsctl [flags]
   inletsctl [command]

 Available Commands:
-  create      Create an exit node delete      Delete an exit node help        Help about any command kfwd        Forward a Kubernetes service to the local machine version     Display the clients version information.
+  create      Create an exit-server with inlets PRO preinstalled. delete      Delete an exit node download    Downloads the inlets PRO binary help        Help about any command kfwd        Forward a Kubernetes service to the local machine update      Print update instructions version     Display the clients version information.

 Flags:
   -h, --help   help for inletsctl

 Use "inletsctl [command] --help" for more information about a command.

 ```

 The create command automates the provisioning, setup and configuration of the publicly accessible exit-node using cloud